SuperManito/LinuxMirrors/docs/other/index.en.md

     - #### Simple method

         --8<-- "docs/other/example2.md"
-        > Note: If you don't specify `Docker CE source` and `Image repository source`, the script will be interactively selected by the user.
+        > Note: If you don't specify `Docker CE` and `Docker Registry` mirrors, the script will be interactively selected by the user.
 The screen will be automatically cleared (`$ clear`) at this point, which will cause your script's log to be cleared.